skycoin/skycoin-web/README.md

 cryptographically strong random values.
 The use of the [bip39 library](https://www.npmjs.com/package/bip39) is limited to the creation of mnemonic phrases, the code that creates the binary seeds is in [skycoin-lite](https://github.com/skycoin/skycoin-lite).

+## Pre-release testing

+Performs these actions before releasing:

+- Test if all options are working correctly when opening the wallet on the test server (using `npm start`).
+Load a wallet with balance and try to send coins, to verify if the functions for loading wallets and creating of transactions work correctly.

+- Test if all options are working correctly when opening the wallet from the local file system (the compilation is done by executing `make build-for-local-fs`).
+In the local version it is important to check all the pages and make sure that all the images load correctly.
+For this it is useful to go through all pages while the development console is open.

+- Create/load a wallet in a production build (it can be the one created by `make build-for-local-fs`) and then refresh the browser.
+The wallet should return to the wizard, which means that the data is not kept permanently.